Lama06/Schneckenhaus/README.md

     - {item: 'minecraft:spyglass', amount: 1, model: null}
     template_world: schneckenhaus # name of the world where the template for this shell type is placed
     template_position: -30 0 -30 -20 10 -20 # area of the template
-    initial_blocks: [-29 1 -29] # list of blocks that are copied from the template, but can be broken by players after that
-    alternative_blocks:
-      # the shell repair system will not revert block type changes if they are registered here
-      -25 1 -25: ['minecraft:lava_cauldron', 'water_cauldron']
+    protect_air: false # whether players can build anywhere inside the shell by default
+    block_restrictions: # see the section about creating custom shells for a detailed explanation of what this means -25 1 -25: ['minecraft:cauldron', 'minecraft:lava_cauldron', 'water_cauldron']
     spawn_position: {x: -188.50940344422307, y: 122.9375, z: 219.30000001192093, yaw: -18.117798,
       pitch: 3.7506914}
     # clicking one of these blocks teleports you back